stefan-hoeck/idris2-tutorial/src/Tutorial/DPair.md

   Index out of bounds.
   Size of table: \{show size}
   Index: \{show index}
-  Note: Indices start at zero.
+  Note: Indices start at 1.
   """

 showError (NoNat x) = "Not a natural number: \{x}"